 Who knew mango could inspire so many dishes.
 And such creative vegetarian ones to be exact.

-On Saturday evening, Lucy and I broke our supperclub virginity and attended the 8 plates popup event – an ode to the Mango.
+On Saturday evening, Lucy and I broke our supperclub virginity.
+We attended the 8 plates popup event – an ode to the Mango.

-The 8 plates vegetarian popup was founded by Roshni, who wanted to put her love for food (inspired by her mum) and creativity with new dishes, along with a passion for hosting to good use.
-Taking place in Roshni’s living room, each supper club has no more than eight spaces (hence the name), making it a seriously exclusive yet friendly event.
+The 8 plates vegetarian popup was founded by Roshni.
+She wanted to put her love for food (inspired by her mum) and creativity with new dishes, along with a passion for hosting to good use.
+Taking place in Roshni’s living room, each supper club has no more than eight spaces.
+Hence the name.
+So it’s a seriously exclusive yet friendly event.

 The early birds last weekend, we arrived armed with a small bottle of gin, to fulfill the BYOB part of the evening.
-After a really warm welcome, we made ourselves feel comfortable and at home in Roshni’s living room, which was beautifully decorated and set up for our evening.
+After a really warm welcome, we made ourselves feel comfortable and at home in Roshni’s living room.
+It was beautifully decorated and set up for our evening.
 I definitely suffered interior envy!

-Introductions out the way, we all started getting to know one another, and chatting about holidays, jobs and many other topics whilst sipping on our welcome mango cocktail – short, sweet and juicy, it made for a refreshing start.
+Introductions out the way, we all started getting to know one another.
+Chatting about holidays, jobs and many other topics whilst sipping on our welcome mango cocktail.
+It was short, sweet and juicy, it made for a refreshing start.

 The five courses which followed all used mango in quite diverse, creative and unique ways.
 Each producing a wow or moment of awe from the table of seven guests.

 The Green Mango Chutney, Cauliflower Puffs, Spicy Red Sauce, Sesame & Kalonji Flatbread arrived beautifully presented.

 Lightly spiced, with the spicy red sauce to add an extra kick, if desired, it was packed with flavour, and every mouthful was savoured.
 You could tell from the very start that Roshni gets her influences from the Middle East and India.